- Board of Directors

 Number and Qualifications

 The Board shall consist of seven (7) members.
 Only Voting members of SBVFD are eligible to serve on the Board, and further eligibility limitations may be stipulated in other parts of these Bylaws.

 Term and Elections

 Board members shall serve two-year staggered terms.
-The membership may present nominations for new and renewing Board members during the first quarter of each fiscal year.
+The membership may present nominations for new and renewing Board members during the first quarter of each calendar year.
 The Board will confirm or deny the eligibility of each nominee, then present them to the membership for a vote in April.
 New and/or renewing Board members shall be those nominees receiving the highest relative number of votes.